Spark the Electric Jester: Development and release

 A month-long Kickstarter campaign was launched in late July 2015, accompanied by a demo containing three levels.
 The fundraiser earned over US$9,000 from the contribution of 440 backers, surpassing its funding goal of $7,000.
 Daneluz claimed that a "majority of the game's initial development" was complete by the campaign's launch and planned to allocate funds towards the sound design and soundtrack.
-The music was composed by Andy Tunstall, Falk Au Yeong, Funk Fiction (Pejman Roozbeh), and James Landino, all of whom had previously collaborated on Daneluz's fangames, as well as Michael Staple, a composer for After the Sequel, and Paul Bethers.
+The music was composed by Andy Tunstall, Falk Au Yeong, Funk Fiction (Pejman Roozbeh), and James Landino, all of whom had previously collaborated on Daneluz's fangames, as well as Michael Staple and Paul Bethers.
 Alongside music composition, Landino served as the audio lead and helped manage the musicians.
 Tunstall also served as a sound designer and drew the game's cover art.
-Otherwise, development was handled primarily by Daneluz while in college, with base programming provided by Héctor Barreiro-Cabrera.
-The game was built atop the code from Daneluz's Sonic projects initially in Multimedia Fusion 2 before later transitioning to Clickteam Fusion 2.5.
-Aside from Sonic, the Mega Man X titles and Kirby Super Star were its biggest influences, with Bayonetta and the Super Smash Bros. series also serving as inspiration.
-The character of Fark was inspired by rival characters from multiple video game series, such as Mega Mans Zero, Kirby's Meta Knight, and Sonic the Hedgehog's Metal Sonic and Shadow, while Freom was based on Dragon Ball's Frieza.
+Otherwise, development was handled primarily by Daneluz while in college, with Héctor Barreiro-Cabrera being responsible for the base code.
+The game was also built atop Daneluz's code from his Sonic projects, initially in Multimedia Fusion 2 before later transitioning to Clickteam Fusion 2.5.
+Aside from the Sonic series, Spark the Electric Jester's biggest influences were Kirby Super Star and Mega Man X games, particularly ones in which Zero is playable.
+The Bayonetta and Super Smash Bros. series also served as inspiration.
+The character of Fark was inspired by rival characters from multiple video game series, such as Zero, Kirby's Meta Knight, and Sonic the Hedgehog's Metal Sonic and Shadow, while Freom was based on Dragon Ball's Frieza.

 Spark the Electric Jester was originally projected for an early 2016 launch on Windows and OS X platforms, but would instead be released on April 10, 2017.
-It was published under Daneluz's studio name, Feperd Games, for Windows via Steam as his first commercial title.
-An update was released in June 2018, including various fixes, a rewritten story, and the addition of hard modes.
+It was published under Daneluz's developer name, Feperd Games, for Windows via Steam as his first commercial title.
+An update was released in the summer of 2018, introducing bug fixes and a rewritten story.